dejanu/az104/azdevops/velocity.md

 * Cycle time: measures the time it takes for your team to complete work items once they begin actively working on them
 * Burndown charts: focus on remaining work within a specific time period.

+* Lead Time is an example of a faster outcomes metric associated with an Azure DevOps project

 * Cumulative flow diagrams (CFD)